 That’s one reason it can be better to store things like this lip scrub in smaller containers.
 If water gets in one, you can toss it and grab a fresh one.

 Mountain Rose Herbs is a great place to buy containers for DIY beauty products.
+If you’re new to making beauty products, be sure to read my article on choosing the Best Containers for Homemade Beauty Products.

 8. Other uses for this natural lip scrub?